NREL/MoorPy/docs/starting.rst

 They will produce a plot showing the mooring system in the calculated equilibrium state.
-:ref:`The Model Structure page<Model Structure>` gives an overview of how a mooring system is represented in MoorPy. :ref:`The MoorPy Usage page<MoorPy Usage>` gives more information about the function calls used to make tehse examples work, as well as other available methods and outputs of MoorPy.
+:ref:`The Model Structure page<Model Structure>` gives an overview of how a mooring system is represented in MoorPy. :ref:`The MoorPy Usage page<MoorPy Usage>` gives more information about the function calls used to make these examples work, as well as other available methods and outputs of MoorPy.